 Waking up later I realize that many people decided to camp despite the rain in the small campsite next to the huts and I say to myself that I certainly could have too.
 I have a hard time accepting it, but I do not feel strong enough mentally and physically to do it.
 In any case not today.
 I am a little bit sick.
 And I’m alone.
 So with no moral support and comfort.
 I would like to harden myself a bit to enjoy a little more and less worry, even when the weather is bad.

-Day 7: Cross the Glencoe Valley and regain happiness
+Day 7: Crossing the Glencoe Valley and regaining happiness

 The sheltered night has been good for me, although I still feel tired.
 The rain seems to be slowly moving away.
 The clearings are more present and I watch rainbows scroll on the mountains from my little hole.
 I’m waiting for mid-day, a more lenient weather forecast, to leave.
 The clearings indeed arrive but the valley of Glencoe where the path goes still remains rather obscure.